-Alibaba Cloud Container Service for Kubernetes (ACK) provides the auto scaling component for nodes to automatically scale in and out.
-Regular instances, instances with GPU capabilities, and preemptible instances can be automatically added to or removed from an ACK cluster based on your requirements.
+Alibaba Cloud Container Service for Kubernetes (ACK) provides the auto scaling component to enable automatic node scaling.
+General purpose instances, GPU-accelerated instances, and preemptible instances can be automatically added to or removed from an ACK cluster based on your requirements.
 This feature is applicable to instances deployed across multiple zones and diverse instance types, and also supports different scaling modes.

 How it works

-The auto scaling feature automatically scales nodes based on the resource allocation in ACK clusters.
-The resource allocation in nodes is calculated based on the resource requests.
-When the pods on a node are overwhelmed by resource requests, they become pending.
-The auto scaling component then automatically calculates the number of nodes required to be added based on the predefined resource specifications and constraint of the scaling group.
-If the scaling requirements are met, the nodes of the scaling group are added to the ACK cluster.
-If the resource demand on a node in the scaling group drops below the threshold, the auto scaling component automatically removes the node from the ACK cluster.
-Therefore, appropriate resource request settings are the prerequisite for auto scaling.
+The auto scaling feature automatically scales nodes based on how resources are allocated in an ACK cluster.
+The CPU and memory resources of a node are allocated based on requests from pods.
+When pods on a node are overwhelmed by resource requests, the pods become pending.
+The auto scaling component then automatically calculates the number of nodes required to be added based on the predefined resource specifications and constraints of the scaling group.
+If the scaling requirements are met, the nodes in the scaling group are added to the ACK cluster.
+If a node belongs to a scaling group and the requested resources of the pods on the node are less than the threshold, the auto scaling component automatically removes the node from the cluster.
+Therefore, you must set an appropriate threshold of requested resources to ensure efficient auto scaling.

 - For each account, the default CPU quota of pay-as-you-go instances in each region is 50 vCPUs.
-You can create up to 48 custom route entries in each route table in a Virtual Private Cloud (VPC) network.
-To increase the quota, submit a ticket.
+You can create a maximum of 48 custom route entries in each route table in a virtual private cloud (VPC).
+To request a quota increase, submit a ticket.

-- In swift mode, when a node is shut down and reclaimed, it stops running and remains in the NotReady state.
-When a scale-out event is triggered, the node status changes to Ready.
+- In Swift mode, when a node is shut down for recycling, the node enters the NotReady state.
+When a scale-out event is triggered, the node enters the Ready state.

-- If you have bound Elastic IP addresses (EIPs) to the pods, we recommend that you do not delete the auto scaling group or the ECS nodes scaled out by the scaling group from the ECS console.
-Otherwise, the Elastic IP addresses cannot be automatically released.
+- If you have bound elastic IP addresses (EIPs) to the pods, we recommend that you do not delete the auto scaling group or the ECS instances scaled out by the scaling group from the ECS console.
+Otherwise, the EIPs cannot be automatically released.

-- In the dialog box that appears, click Auto Scaling (ESS) to log on to the Auto Scaling console.
+- In the dialog box that appears, click Auto Scaling (ESS) to go to the Auto Scaling console.

 - Click Activate Auto Scaling to go to the Enable Service page.

-- Select the I agree with Auto Scaling Service Agreement of Service check box and click Enable Now.
+- Select I agree with Auto Scaling Service Agreement of Service and click Enable Now.

 - On the Activated page, click Console to return to the Auto Scaling console.